Clover Seed Sprouts – Jar method

 It take less than a minute per day to grow and prepare sprouts.
 Sprouts will grow nearly anywhere indoors, in any season.
 Sprouts require very little space and travel well.
-They are the ideal vegetables for campers, boaters and RVers.
-Complete, easy-to-follow instructions are provided in the sprouting kits, on the seed package labels and in the Handy Pantry’s book, Sprouting for Health in the new millennium.
+They are the ideal to take along in your camper, boat or RV.
+Have spouts, will travel! hehe

-3. Fresh and Fast- This “garden in your kitchen” grows very fast, in any kind of weather.
-No digging, planting, weeding, pests or chemicals involved.
-And there’s no long wait, as in seasonal outdoor gardens.
-Just 3 to 7 days to a bountiful, nutrition-packed harvest.
+No digging, planting, weeding, pests or chemicals involved!
+You never need to take the weather into account as to it they will make it or not.
+In just 3 to 7 days you will have a bountiful, nutrition-packed harvest.
 When stored in your refrigerator, they will stay fresh for days- even weeks if rinsed properly.